Blanzy Mining Museum: History of the mining site

 The Blanzy site, alongside Montceau-les-Mines, was one of three coal mining basins in Burgundy, with mining activities dating back to the 16th century.
 Operations at the site included underground extraction ("Fond") until 1992 and surface activities ("Jour") until 2000.

 Originally part of the barony of Montcenis, the site was operated by François de la Chaise from 1761 to 1776, followed by Roettier de la Tour (1776–1777), the Desgrange-Happey-Joly et Cie company (1777–1779), and Renard et Cie until 1782.
 François de la Chaise resumed operations from 1782 to 1786 before relinquishing rights to the Montcenis royal foundry.

 During the French Revolution, the operation was taken over by the Pourtalès-Perret-Déplace et Cie company and remained under various forms of management through the 19th century.
 These included Jules Chagot (until 1826), followed by the Chagot-Bassano-Perret partnership (until 1856), and later the Compagnie des Mines de Houille de Blanzy Chagot et Cie (until 1900).

-In 1900, the Société Anonyme des Houillères de Blanzy, led by Emile Coste, took over until nationalization in 1946 placed the Blanzy, Montceau-les-Mines, Épinac, and Decize-La Machine basins under the Société des Bassin de Blanzy.
+In 1900, the Société Anonyme des Houillères de Blanzy, led by Émile Coste, took over until nationalization in 1946 placed the Blanzy, Montceau-les-Mines, Épinac, and Decize-La Machine basins under the Société des Bassin de Blanzy.
 In 1969, this entity merged with mining companies from Aquitaine, Auvergne, Cévennes, Dauphiné, Loire, and Provence, forming the Houillères de Bassin du Centre et du Midi, until the sites closed in subsequent decades.